Cris7777/MSiA423-Project-Repo/README.md

 - Model Building

-  Train multiple models to predict scores of players, including Neural Network, Decision Tree, Random Forest and Linear Regression in cross validation.
+  Train multiple models to predict scores of players, including both linear and non-linear models.

   Choose the model with the lowest MSE.

 **Week 3-8: APP Building**